Paul Miles (politician): Biography

 Miles was born in the United Kingdom to parents, Beryl and Alan Miles.
 They migrated to Perth, Australia in 1970.
 He is one of five siblings, and grew up in the suburbs of Balcatta and Girrawheen.

 Miles attended Osborne Park Primary School and Later Montrose Primary School in Girrawheen.

 Political career

 Prior to his election the Legislative Assembly, Miles was a local government Councillor for the North Ward of the City of Wanneroo.
 Miles contested the 2005 Western Australian state election unsuccessfully and then successfully in 2008 and 2013.

 He was defeated in 2017 by Sabine Winton, suffering an 18.2% swing against him, one of the largest in entire State, and was one of 7 sitting Ministers to be defeated.

 He contested the seat again, for the 5th time, at the 2021 State election.
-He was the only former MP who was defeated in 2017 to be recycled as a candidate for the upcoming election.
-He did not win the seat back.
+He was the only former MP who was defeated in 2017 to be recycled as a candidate for the 2021 election.
+He contested Mindarie in the 2025 state election.

 In October 2021, he was elected again to the City of Wanneroo, this time to the Central-East Ward.